JacquelineCasey/AdventOfCode2019/zig_notes.md

 acts like a pointer to a constant, even if the pointer itself is changeable.
 As a result, capturing paramters with *const seems redundant, you can just do the normal capture (no pointer).
+- Storing a const pointer can be a good idea, since you are gauranteed to avoid a copy this way (and sometimes you want to watch something change even if you don't change it yourself)

 ======